Accessible Travel

 Cycling & Mountain Biking

-• Heather's Ride offers a free adaptive bike rental at the Kroc Center in Downtown Greenville to ride on the Prisma Health Swamp Rabbit Trail System.
+• Heather's Ride offers free adaptive bike rentals at the Kroc Center in Downtown Greenville to ride on the Prisma Health Swamp Rabbit Trail System.
 Call their Founder, Stephen, at (864) 525-0412 or The Tennis Center – Kroc Greenville (864) 241-2116 for availability.

 • Adaptive MTB trails are located at Pleasant Ridge County Park and Lakeside Park.